Arabic numerals: Wider Europe

-By the late 14th century, only a few texts using Arabic numerals appeared outside of Italy.
+By the late 14th century, only a few texts using Arabic numerals appeared outside Italy.
 This suggests that the use of Arabic numerals in commercial practice, and the significant advantage they conferred, remained a virtual Italian monopoly until the late 15th century.
 This may in part have been due to language barriers: although Fibonacci's Liber Abaci was written in Latin, the Italian abacus traditions were predominantly written in Italian vernaculars that circulated in the private collections of abacus schools or individuals.

 The European acceptance of the numerals was accelerated by the invention of the printing press, and they became widely known during the 15th century.
 Their use grew steadily in other centers of finance and trade such as Lyon.
 Early evidence of their use in Britain includes: an equal hour horary quadrant from 1396, in England, a 1445 inscription on the tower of Heathfield Church, Sussex; a 1448 inscription on a wooden lych-gate of Bray Church, Berkshire; and a 1487 inscription on the belfry door at Piddletrenthide church, Dorset; and in Scotland a 1470 inscription on the tomb of the first Earl of Huntly in Elgin Cathedral.
 In central Europe, the King of Hungary Ladislaus the Posthumous, started the use of Arabic numerals, which appear for the first time in a royal document of 1456.

 By the mid-16th century, they had been widely adopted in Europe, and by 1800 had almost completely replaced the use of counting boards and Roman numerals in accounting.
 Roman numerals were mostly relegated to niche uses such as years and numbers on clock faces.